 Self-stimulation starts in infancy.
 Children go through different stages at different ages.
 Parents should understand that genital play in a public situation is usually just an indication that their child is not yet socialized, and that parents can often have a simple chat about private behaviors to end the public displays.

-A study in the journal Pediatrics indicated that it is very common for two- to five-year-olds to engage in frequent sexual behaviors like self-stimulation.
-After that age, this type of drops off dramatically.
+A study in the journal Pediatrics indicated that it is very common for 2-5 year olds to engage in frequent sexual behaviors like self-stimulation.
+After that age, this type of exploration drops off dramatically.

 The experts offer the following tips: Relax—Remember that it is normal.
 It is estimated that up to one-half of all boys and one-third of all girls touch themselves regularly as toddlers, and that all children have stimulated their genitals by their first birthday.